cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 mkdir -p /tmp/cado-host-67c03a16
 ```
 - **Creates a temporary directory**:
 The script starts by creating a directory named `/tmp/cado-host-67c03a16`.
-This directory is used to store the downloaded / Forensic Acquisition and Investigation Host binary.
+This directory is used to store the downloaded Cado Host binary.
 The `-p` option ensures no error is thrown if the directory already exists.
 The end of the directory is a random identifier to avoid conflicts.

 ```bash